2025-05-17

 Microservice/Feature Isolation:

-, and chatops/
+geo/, and chatops/ suggest

 compartmentalization of major features or services.